The Key to Developing New Habits: Habit Stacking

 The Role of Emotions in Habit Formation

 Eventually your new behavior will become habit and you’ll no longer think about the celebration.
 It’s getting cooler at night, and our naturally warmed pool is slipping into the high 70’s.
 Soon a post-workout swim won’t feel rewarding at all.
-But you know what?
-My habit is ingrained, and I have come to enjoy listening to podcasts, watching the wildlife, and the post-workout energy and calm that exercise provides.
-Exercise is now it’s own reward.
+But my habit is ingrained, and I’ve come to enjoy listening to podcasts, watching the wildlife, and the post-workout energy and calm that exercise provides.
+Exercise is now its own reward.

 In his Tiny Habits Ted Talk, BJ Fogg takes very small steps to build a bigger benefit.
-For instance, after every time he goes to the bathroom, he does 2 pushups, eventually he builds on this so that he’s doing 8 pushup each time he heads to the bathroom.
-By the end of the day, he’s done 50 or 60, depending on how much water he’s had to drink that day.
-He talks about how he started building the habit of flossing his teeth, by flossing one tooth after each time he brushed his teeth.
+For instance, after every time he goes to the bathroom, he does 2 pushups — eventually building up to 8 pushups each time, totaling 50 or 60 by end of day.
+He also built the habit of flossing by starting with just one tooth after brushing.
 His idea is to add the new behavior after an established trigger.

 Habit Stacking for Housework: Small Efforts for Big Rewards

 You can build other habits too.
-For instance, we have four cats, a dog, and a parrot.
-Our light tile floors never look clean, and it drives me crazy.
-It takes about four hours to completely sweep/vacuum and then mop our large, mostly tiled home.
+For instance, our light tile floors never look clean, and it drives me crazy.
+It takes about four hours to completely sweep/vacuum and then mop our large, entirely tiled home.
 And in the Arizona desert, dusting is a full-time job.
 I literally feel like I have to clean every day or live in a dirty home.

 Someone I know tidies her house at the end of her workday for five minutes.
-She literally sets her timer for five minutes and runs around picking up all the little messes left around during the day.
+She literally sets her timer and runs around picking up all the little messes left during the day.
 Then she gets to take her first sip of her nightly glass of wine.
-That’s her reward.
-She loves a glass of wine in the evening, and the one glass lasts her all night.
-But she doesn’t allow herself to take that first sip until after she’s spent five minutes tidying her house.
+She loves a glass in the evening, and the one glass lasts her all night — but she doesn’t allow herself that first sip until after the five-minute tidy.
+That’s her stack, and it works beautifully.

 Habit Stacking by S.J.
 Scott

 S.J.
-Scott wrote a book on the topic back in 2017.
-He’s got a free Quick Start Guide as a companion to the book.
-He explains the 3 types of habits, Keystone Habits, Support Habits, and Elephant Habits.
-Adding my morning exercise is a Keystone Habit.
-Exercise has a positive impact on multiple areas of my life, even those I’m not intentionally trying to improve.
-That makes them Keystone.
+Scott wrote a book on the topic back in 2017, with a free Quick Start Guide as a companion.
+He explains the 3 types of habits: Keystone Habits, Support Habits, and Elephant Habits.
+Adding my morning exercise is a Keystone Habit — it has a positive impact on multiple areas of my life, even those I’m not intentionally trying to improve.

 The key to S.J.
-Scott’s theory is in keeping the habits to 5-minute blocks and anchoring them to a trigger.
-A trigger can be an alarm, or an emotion that you relate to the habit.
-(Like my first sip of tea after I’ve cleaned the floor.)
+Scott’s theory is keeping habits to 5-minute blocks and anchoring them to a trigger.
+A trigger can be an alarm, or an emotion you relate to the habit — like my first sip of tea after I’ve cleaned the floor.
 Don’t forget the reward!
-It can be as simple as my giving my daughter a high-five at the end of my session, doing a little happy dance, enjoying a glass of wine at the end of the day, or maybe you want to watch a favorite TV show.
+It can be as simple as a high-five, a little happy dance, a glass of wine at the end of the day, or a favorite TV show.

 Final Thoughts: Celebrating Your Wins

 Habit stacking teaches you how to develop new habits effectively.
 Remember to start small, build on your existing routines, and celebrate your progress along the way.
-Whether your goal is to work out more, keep your home tidy, or accomplish a bigger life goal, the principle remains the same: by stacking habits one tiny step at a time, you can achieve lasting change.
+Whether your goal is to work out more, keep your home tidy, or accomplish a bigger life goal, the principle remains the same: stack habits one tiny step at a time, and lasting change follows.

 I’ve not heard of ‘habit stacking’ before.
 It sounds like it could work!
 I will be reflecting on this…. thx for the idea.